 That’s not to say we won’t accept and review crime tips.
 We definitely still need those (they can be sent to email@example.com).
 But we will be handling them differently.

 The new policies also will address how the editor and publisher, Dan Whisenhunt, will handle conflicts involving his business interests.
 In the past, whenever an investigative story involved an advertiser, that story was assigned to another reporter.
-The new policy codifies this and also makes clear that when publishing a story from an advertiser, we will acknowledge their support of our publication.
-So, for example, when we run a brief about an advertiser based on a press release, we will acknowledge that the advertiser supports Decaturish.
-When the situation warrants, we will assign the story to another reporter.
-A run-of-the-mill press release from an advertiser generally won’t warrant another reporter covering it — that could get really expensive — but a longer story or feature would be assigned to another reporter.
+The new policy codifies this and also makes clear that when publishing a story from an advertiser, we will acknowledge their support of our publication if the story is written by the publisher.
+When the situation warrants, we will assign the story to another reporter to avoid any potential conflicts.

 This policy has been disseminated to all of the contributors who write for us.
 The policy does not affect advertising, because advertising has always been handled separately by Jeff Cochran, our director of advertising sales.

 The new policies are not static.
 They will be periodically reviewed and updated in response to community input and concerns.
 We decided they were necessary at this time because of the ongoing discussion in our country surrounding equity and the role of journalism in our public life.
 For the past seven years, Decaturish has grown from a personal blog published by the editor into a community news source with numerous contributors.
 When ethical considerations have arisen, those have been handled on a case-by-case basis.
 While this has worked for us in the past, as the site continues to grow in readership and its number of contributors, it has become clear that we need to develop a policy that everyone can follow.

 The new policy can be found on our “About” page by clicking here.
 If you have any questions about the policy, please email them to firstname.lastname@example.org.